1.

 “You must be seething.”

-Jonas dipped his head and stood up, “Where’s the toilet?”
-That Gabriel ignored, and Jonas wandered off to find it on his own.
+Jonas dipped his head and stood up, wandering off in search of a bathroom.
 Closing his eyes, Gabriel contemplated the rising speed of his heart and the wet slick he could feel under his pits, the sun felt uncomfortable, his body was filled with termites.
 He let his eyes creak open and slide over to the terracotta brick of the building opposite, he scratched at the chipped basil paint on the table.
-Gabriel felt increasingly disturbed, more so with each second of Jonas’s absence, his foot was thumping up and down.
+He felt increasingly disturbed, more so with each second of Jonas’s absence, his foot was thumping up and down.
 Only a minute had passed when, running a finger along his lip, he felt a wicked pain and drew the hand away.
-Gabriel could feel skin burning, the sensation awful: a spasming.
-He stared at the flushed pink of his finger tip then brought another to his lips to test it — it seemed that his saliva was eating him, it had burnt the other finger too.
-He was still watching his fingers when he began to hear Jonas’s voice coming back down the hall to the table talking to someone, and as the voices got closer, just before Jonas emerged from the building, Gabriel summoned the hateful bile to sit like a pearl on the edge of his tongue, it was a material so wrong and so acerbic in nature that it would leave a raw trail on Gabriel’s insides for the two days following, it was a bile so hot and so venomous, so evil that when he spat it out into Jonas’s glass the water continued to shiver for several minutes, was still shivering when Jonas had returned to the table.
+Gabriel could feel skin burning.
+He stared at the flushed pink of his finger tip then brought another to his lips to test it.
+He was still watching his fingers when he began to hear Jonas’s voice coming back down the hall to the table talking to someone, and as the voices got closer, just before Jonas emerged from the building, Gabriel summoned the hateful bile to sit like a pearl on the edge of his tongue, it was a material so wrong and so acerbic in nature that it would leave a raw trail on Gabriel’s insides for the two days following, it was a bile so hot and so venomous, so evil that when he spat it out into Jonas’s glass the water continued to shiver a minute afterwards, was still shivering when Jonas had returned to the table.

 3.

-“I know what you did,” said Vincent later, he, and his slim figure folded into a corner opposite Gabriel in the chandelier light of La Poggio Torselli, the villa holding the after party, they were in the bathroom and it smelt like tarragon, the room was painted with mirrors so that Vincent saw Gabriel, saw Gabriel, saw Gabriel in three directions.
-In his drunkenness, Gabriel had swung his arms around Vincent’s turkey neck, could smell his aftershave when pressed up against the man’s slight frame.
-At this time Gabriel had pushed the unsettling incident on the runway far off somewhere, heaped it up under piles of nonsense in the recesses of a mind which thought only ever about him, and he was at that moment much more stimulated by, buoyed by, the many waves of adulation being sent his way — they loved him.
-Vincent’s voice needled into his eardrum as he pushed him back.
+“I know what you did,” said Walter later, his slim figure folded into a corner opposite Gabriel.
+They were in the bathroom of the restaurant holding the afterparty, the room was painted with mirrors so that Walter saw Gabriel in three directions.
+In his drunkenness, Gabriel had swung his arms around Walter’s thin neck, could smell his aftershave.
+At this time Gabriel had cast off the unsettling incident at the show, and was at that present moment much more stimulated by, buoyed by, the many waves of adulation being sent his way.
+Walter’s voice needled into his eardrum as he was pushed back.

 “I know what you did to Jonas.”/ “To Jonas?
 Jonas is sick,” he said./“Did you meet up with him before the show?”